Here are some best practices to set up your network for Google Voice calls.

 We strongly recommend your network does not use proxy servers for Voice traffic:

-- Voice does not do fallback to TCP as Meet does.
+- Voice does not do fallback to TCP as Google Meet does.
 Voice uses UDP only for voice traffic.

 - Socket Secure (SOCKS5) internet protocol is not supported.